Africans Friends Relatives and Others (AFRO Club)

 Contact: Hannah Dixon

 The object of this organization shall be to fulfill, as an individual chapter, the object of Gamma Phi Beta Sorority, Inc.: to develop the highest type of womanhood through education, social life, and service to country and humanity.

 Contact: Laura Wallace

-Gay-Straight Campus Alliance (GSCA)
+Gender-Sexuality Campus Alliance (GSCA)

-The Gay-Straight Campus Alliance is a group that seeks to foster a deeper sense of diversity on the College of Idaho campus.
+The Gender-Sexuality Campus Alliance is a group that seeks to foster a deeper sense of diversity on the College of Idaho campus.
 It is important for students to develop an understanding of their peers, and the issues that affect them in society.
 The GSCA is an organization that seeks to reach out to the straight community in the hopes of creating a sense of acceptance and tolerance.
-This is a club that celebrates diversity, and, as such, all are welcome.
+This is a club that celebrates diversity and, as such, all are welcome.

 The German Club aims to foster the interest of German language, culture and traditions on campus through German related activities for all students, both speakers and non-speakers of the German language.

 The purpose of Greek Council is to strengthen Greek relations, improve community, and provide a means for member organizations to secure their place as leaders of the college community.